Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-efficient ML

-New DRL schemes have been proposed to manage advanced sleep modes in BSs~\cite{salem2019traffic}.
-Specifically, in this approach, the sleeping level length is set by the BS in a sequential manner.
-When the cell becomes idle, the BS starts in the deepest level of sleep and gradually switches to higher levels of activity.
-At each stage, the BS decides the number of slots during which the current sleep mode status will be kept.
+Notably, novel DRL schemes have been proposed to manage advanced sleep modes in BSs.
+Specifically, in \cite{salem2019traffic}, the sleeping level length is set by the BS in a sequential manner.
+When the cell becomes idle, the BS departs from the deepest level of sleep and gradually switches to higher activity levels.
+At each stage, the BS decides the number of slots for the current sleep mode.
 Most relevant components must thus only be active (consuming energy) when handling actual data~\cite{lopez2021survey}.
-In this scheme, the BS is the agent, and the environment is the network, including the traffic load, available energy, and the state of other network devices.
-The BS takes actions (\textit{i.e.}, sets the sleeping level length) based on its observations of the environment (\textit{i.e.}, traffic load and energy budget), and the RL algorithm provides feedback (\textit{i.e.}, rewards or penalties) based on the EC and network performance.
-The goal of the RL algorithm is to maximize the reward by finding the optimal sleeping level and duration for the BS, while maintaining the required network performance.
+In this scheme, the BS is the agent, and the network is the environment, including the traffic load, available energy, and the state of other network devices.
+The BS takes actions (i.e., sets the sleeping level length) based on its observations of the environment (i.e., traffic load and energy budget), and the RL algorithm provides feedback (i.e., rewards or penalties) based on the EC and network performance.
+The RL algorithm aims to maximize the reward by finding the optimal sleeping level and duration for the BS while maintaining the required network performance.

-Demand forecasting, \textit{i.e.}, predicting how much time and resources will be spent on applications, is a key problem in data center management.
+On the other hand, demand forecasting, i.e., predicting how much time and resources will be spent on applications, is a key problem in data center management.
 Notice that good forecasting techniques can lead to minimizing EC by scheduling jobs efficiently~\cite{demirci2015survey}.
-Network-level data usually exhibit significant spatio-temporal variations, which can be utilized for network diagnosis and management, UE mobility analysis, and public transportation planning~\cite{zhang2019deep}.
+Network-level data usually exhibit significant spatiotemporal variations, which can be utilized for network diagnosis and management, UE mobility analysis, and public transportation planning~\cite{zhang2019deep}.
 In this context, DL has the potential to improve EE in a variety of settings by improving demand forecasting, optimizing resource allocation, and identifying patterns and trends in data that can be used to reduce EC.